Montana State Bobcats football: Canadian Football Hall of Fame

 Wylie was elected to the Canadian Football Hall of Fame on May 24, 1980.
 The former Bobcat All-America was a standout defensive back and kick return specialist for nine years with Calgary.
-He played for the Calgary Stampeders from 1956–64, and for five straight years was an All-Western All-Star and twice was an All-Canadian All-Star.
+He played for the Calgary Stampeders from 1956 to 1964, and for five straight years was an All-Western All-Star and twice was an All-Canadian All-Star.